precice/tutorials/CHT/flow-over-plate/buoyantPimpleFoam-CalculiX/README.md

 * **OpenFOAM and OpenFOAM adapter:** To make sure that everything is working properly, you should run the [similar OpenFOAM-OpenFOAM tutorial case](https://github.com/precice/openfoam-adapter/wiki/Tutorial-for-CHT:-Flow-over-a-heated-plate).

 ### Generating CacluliX files
 After installing the CalculiX adapter, CalculiX on it's own should also be available in the system.
-If not, an easy to use precomplied [tool](http://www.calculixforwin.com/) may be used to produced the required files (the commands remain same, use the pre-processing option).
+If not, an easy to use precomplied [tool](http://www.calculixforwin.com/) may be used to produce the required files (the commands remain same, use the pre-processing option).
 The files for CalculiX are already generated from the `Mesh_Coarse_OUT.inp` by using the command in the Solid directory.

 Terminal  :